conjee/conjee.github.io/_posts/2017-03-23-sous-vide-ribeye-steak.md

 ---
+title: Sous Vide Ribeye Steak
 layout: post
-title: "Sous Vide Ribeye Steak"
+categories:
-categories: life
+- life
 ---

 I’m happy to share my recent experience of sous-vide cooking a ribeye steak.
 It smells good and tastes amazing.
 Also, the procedure is fairly simple.